I. Introduction

 Fig 1.
 Share of risk incidents linked to ESG pillars and Misleading communication, September 2018 – September 2023

-# An evolving research and regulatory landscape
+# III.
+An evolving research and regulatory landscape

 The past year saw several companies face major greenwashing scandals with adverse reputational and financial impacts.
 One such example is DWS Group, accused of reportedly misleading investors for marketing its funds as greener than they actually were.
 Similarly, H&M was criticized for using an environmental scorecard system that allegedly misled customers about the sustainability of their products.
 These incidents help demonstrate the growing scope and complexity of activities that constitute greenwashing: extending from misleading consumers directly to pledges, certifications, and commitments that muddy the waters and make it easier for companies to benefit from setting future environmental goals without making real changes today.
 Regulators, investors, and civil society have been left to address the evolving problem.
 However, there have been a number of positive developments in the form of new initiatives and frameworks that aim to lend transparency to corporate behavior and eradicate greenwashing, including new regulation introducing financial penalties for making misleading environmental claims.